America’s Courts Continue To Operate Despite Coronavirus Concerns, Prisoners May Be At Risk Of Infection

 Outside of New Jersey, things are equally bad.
 Lawyers in Florida, New York, North Carolina, Washington state, and the District of Columbia say that courtrooms were packed, mostly with people who had been arrested the previous night for nonviolent offenses such as driving without a permit or possession of drug paraphernalia.

 At least some courts are trying, however obliquely, to address the problem.
-Ohio’s Cuyahoga County, for example, is holding “mass plea hearings” to get people through the system and, in many cases, out of jail, as quickly as possible.
+Ohio’s Cuyahoga County, for example, is holding “mass plea hearings” to get people through the system — and in many cases, out of jail — as quickly as possible.
 In Virginia, misdemeanor and traffic cases are postponed until further notice.

 Other courts have suspended “non-essential” hearings but haven’t clarified what is meant by that.